matthewpalmer/matthewpalmer.github.io/_posts/2014-01-19-remap-keyboard-keys-caps-lock-os-x-mavericks.md

 20. Look through [this page](http://pqrs.org/macosx/keyremap4macbook/xml-basic.html.en) for more comprehensive documentation of what you can achieve.
 21. Keep defining new remaps until you've got exactly what you want.

 So, eventually, we worked out a way to remap any key we want to another key or combination of keys.
 It works really well, and it's probably good for RSI or something.
-At the very least, our laziness has been satiated.
-If I've done something wrong or you have questions, feel free to [contact me on Twitter](http://www.twitter.com/p_almer).
+At the very least, we've satisfied our laziness.

 For anyone interested, here is my full `private.xml` file:
 <script src="https://gist.github.com/4601687.js"></script>